 The title ‚Monument‘ is generic and does not say much.
 The general reference to the „situation of the people in the Middle East“ has little content, as many people in the Middle East are doing very well; others are experiencing death and destruction.
 But when we look at the inspirational idea which led to the installation, we finally have a specific reference.
 It is a photo of barricades in Aleppo, Syria, built by jihadist militia.
 They fight against the Syrian ruler Assad in order to establish a state based on Shari’a law.
 The civilian population has no real importance to this group, the terrorist organization, ‚Ahrar al-Sham‚. „Together with other armed opposition groups (Ahrar al-Sham) was involved in massacres from August 4 – 18, (2013) in rural areas of Latakia province, killing at least 190 civilians and taking over 200 as hostages.“

-„The creator of the ‘Monument’ in front of the Frauenkirche is completely completely surprised.
-‘I have seen many photos of the barricades in Aleppo, on which I saw no flag (of Ahrar al-Sham),’ says horrified Manaf Halboun In fact, countless shots of buses are circulating.
+„The creator of the ‘Monument’ in front of the Frauenkirche is completely surprised.
+‘I have seen many photos of the barricades in Aleppo, on which I saw no flag (of Ahrar al-Sham),’ says horrified Manaf Halboun.
+In fact, countless shots of busses are circulating.
 The flag is only recognizable on a photo by (Ammar) Abdullah, on another photo a bare flag stick can be seen, on the other photos, nothing.
 However, there is evidence that the flag was on the busses for only a short time – and was even cropped off in a photo in the newspaper, The Guardian.“

 In the Reuters presentation the caption reads: „Upended buses barricade a street in Aleppo.
 The vehicles serve as protection against snipers loyal to Syria’s President Bashar al-Assad, in the rebel-controlled Bustan al-Qasr neighbourhood.“ The alleged protection for civilians was penned in by the media.